When will I wake up from this nightmare?

 Each day, healing requires courage.
 Courage to face the reality of now, and the fortitude to step into the unknown that now has created.

 “The place of true healing is a fierce place.
 It’s a giant place.
 It’s a place of monstrous beauty and endless dark and glimmering light.
 And you have to work really, really, really hard to get there, but you can do it.”

 Change can build resilience.

 Changes occur in how we think and face each day.

 As much as I would like to think that the vaccine holds the key to returning to life as we knew it, I am still pragmatic.
 We can’t just wave a magic wand and wipe away death, lasting health complications, or retrieve lost moments.

 I must rethink my choices.
-Over the past months, I’ve learned that I can do without many things.
+Over the past couple of years, I’ve learned that I can do without many things.
 How I take care of myself, my family, this planet have become more important.

 If I hold too tightly to what was, I spend too much energy mourning the loss of what no longer serves me and miss the possibility of what has opened up before me.

 Resilience, the ability to recover from difficulties, grows to the extent that we can face and embrace the ambiguity of change.
 Large gatherings, airports, shopping, and all the other mundane activities of life may look different.

 How willing am I to accept what’s needed to heal?
 Healing doesn’t happen without change.